DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 ## Click

-Click a webpage element (left mouse button).
+Clicks a webpage element.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the clicked webpage element.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Specifies which web element should be clicked.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Double Click

-Double-click a webpage element (left mouse button).
+Double-clicks a webpage element.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the double-clicked webpage element.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Specifies which web element should be double-clicked.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Right Click

-Click a webpage element (right mouse button).
+Right-clicks a webpage element.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the right-clicked webpage element.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Specifies which web element should be right-clicked.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Type Text

-Type text within an input element.
+Types text within an input element.

 Parameter | Type  | Description
 --------- | ----- | -------------